 Coming to know Indigenous Protected and Conserved Areas

-This article explores what IPCAs are and why they are important.
+This article explores what Indigenous Protected and Conserved Areas (IPCAs) are and why they are important.

-This article explores what IPCAs are and why they are important.
+This article explores what Indigenous Protected and Conserved Areas (IPCAs) are and why they are important.

 This book gives an overview of Indigenous resistance to the encroachment of government and private industry on their lands, and offers new approaches to environmental justice activism and policy.